vikranthmoparthy/Research-Paper-pre-MSc-Finance/README.md

 ### Main Regression
 1. Run `regression.py`, which give you the main event-window regression results.
 2. Run `update_descriptive_statistics.py` to generate the descriptive statistics table.
+2. Run `update_descriptive_statistics_explanatory_variables.py` to generate the descriptive statistics for the explanatory variables.

 ### Modified Event Window Regression [-20, +5]
 1. Run `CAR205_merge.py` to merge the [-20, +5] returns into the dataset.